codingABI/id3esp32obd2/README.md

 ![OBD2 connector male](assets/images/obd2ConnectorMale.jpg)

-The 12V line can be switch on and off with a toggle switch S1.
+The 12V line can be switch on and off with the toggle switch S1.
 ### Device description
 An ESP32 has builtin support for the CAN bus, but needs an additional CAN transceiver.
 The ESP32 based id3esp32obd2 uses a SN65HVD230 CAN transceiver.